 The soundtrack within the series is an excellent and bone-chilling compilation of various battle themes as well as emotional and heart-wrenching music that is employed with commendable attention to tension as well as detail.

 Do I personally like Neon Genesis Evangelion?
 I'm not entirely sure.
-There are definitely select portions of it that I love dearly, but there exist others that simply leave me staring at the screen with incoherent, muddled feelings.
+There are definitely select portions of it that I love, but there exist others that simply leave me staring at the screen with muddled feelings.
 Do I recommend this anime?
 Absolutely.
-Everyone should watch the original series at least once, just to experience this little abnormality.
+Everyone should watch the original series at least once, just to experience this little anomaly.

 Neon Genesis Evangelion is an unforgettable experience, but one that cannot be appreciated by everyone. read more